bthomas4/p5-Starfield/README.md

-Simulation of a 'starfield' space travel effect.
+Simulation of a 'starfield' space travel effect in p5.js.
 Inspired by Daniel Shiffman (The Coding Train) coding challenge.